gold-silver-copper/to_fraktur/README.md

 ## License

-This project is available under your choice of license.
+This project is available under MIT or APACHE license

 ## Contributing